Anamico/node-red-contrib-light/README.md

 ![LIFX Example](https://github.com/Anamico/node-red-contrib-light/raw/master/images/lifxLight.png "LIFX Example")

 "Default" or "LIFX" modes will expect payloads in node-red-contrib-node-lifx message format.
+"Tasmota" mode accepts payloads in the node-red-contrib-tasmota message format.
 Currently "Hue" mode is also supported and accepts and decodes messages from node-red-contrib-huebridge light globe nodes.

 You can easily support other lights by "massaging" the msg.payload output from that light to one of those 2 formats.
 If you need a specific format, please feel free to visit the github repo,